 Working with Me

-Together, we work to “connect the dots” — exploring how different experiences and relationships interact to influence what you’re facing today.
-We reflect on what keeps certain patterns in place, notice blind spots that are easy to miss when you’re inside them, and develop practical strategies to respond differently.
+Together, we explore how these experiences connect and influence what you’re facing today.
+We identify patterns that may be keeping you stuck, notice blind spots that are difficult to see on your own, and develop practical ways to respond differently.

-The goal isn’t just insight, it’s meaningful change: helping you feel more grounded in yourself, more connected in your relationships, and more confident navigating life’s challenges.
-Whether you’re coming as an individual or a couple, we begin exactly where you are and move at a pace that feels supportive and manageable.
+The goal isn’t just insight, but meaningful change — helping you feel more grounded in yourself, more connected in your relationships, and more confident navigating life’s challenges.
+Whether you come as an individual or a couple, we begin where you are and move at a pace that feels supportive and manageable.

 Who I Work With